webexpress-framework/WebExpress/docs/installation_guide.md

 ```

 # Installation
-The installation is described using the Raspberry PI.
+The installation is described using the Raspberry Pi.
 However, the general procedure can also be applied to
 other operating systems.

 ## Installing the operating system